Lazy-Solutions/AdvancedSceneManager/patches/readme.md

  #### Compilation errors when updating or installing asm.

 1. Restart unity\
-   Restarting unity may trigger a recompile, and the dependency manager may as such compile and appear.
+   Restarting unity.
+Unity just needs a jumpstart sometimes.

 2. Make sure that the 'ASM' '#pragma' / 'scripting define symbol' is set or unset: